tgrants/deposit-system/mocking/README.md

 Create a port twin: `install Portname=COM10 Portname=COM11`.
 Run the mock driver and controller with one of these ports each: `python driver.py -p COM10` and `python3 main.py -p COM11`

+### State

+The current state of the virtual bin is saved in `state.json`.
+It will be created automatically.
+It is recommended to delete this file after every update to ensure no values are missing.

 ## Options

 - `-h --help` Display a list of all commands
 - `-b --baudrate` Set port baudrate.
+Defaults to `9600`
-Defaults to 9600
+- `-f --filename` Set.
+Defaults to `state.json`
 - `-p --port` Set port